 Wednesday October 18, 2023 at 8:00am

-It has always been possible to make some minor changes to notification templates, but the process was fraught with limitations and some frustration when after each upgrade, your changes were reset back to the defaults.
+It was always possible to make some minor changes to notification templates, but the process was fraught with limitations and some frustration when after each upgrade, your changes were reset back to the defaults.

 Let’s show you some of the basics of customising notifications in SOLIDWORKS PDM, such as adding a new variable column and changing the colour of selected fonts.